What is digital marketing and how is it different from Internet marketing or social media marketing?

 No one likes a boring website or social share and adding graphics helps perk things up.
 Using tired, old stock images makes you look like everyone else out there, so creating some unique images help boost your brand.

 Some brands have a host of designers, so that’s not a problem.
 If you’re trying to create great images on a shoestring, like me, here are some ideas.

 As to web design, the costs are even greater.
 A good website will cost thousands or tens of thousands of dollars and a cheap website is worse than no website at all.
 Also, easy-to-use design platforms like Wix, Square, and others make it look easy to have your own website, but you’ll pay for it in opportunity costs — those sites have almost no SEO potential.
 That’s fine for a site with its own community, as a club, but it doesn’t work well for most commercial sites.

 But, you don’t have to break the bank to have a great website — it’s definitely a DIY project.
 You can build a great website if you invest a little time to learn some rudimentary coding (I recommend Codecademy where you can learn some CSS and HTML), invest in a good theme (the shell of your website — and I recommend the Genesis Framework with any of their themes), and some killer images and copy.

 You’ll also need a good domain name and hosting, although I don’t have good recommendations for either.

-A website isn’t a set-it-and-forget it project.
-Standards change over time, as does technology and tastes.
+A website isn’t a set-it-and-forget-it project.
+Standards change over time, as do technology and tastes.
 You’ll need to update your content constantly and update your theme as new styles become popular.

-You can get other benefits from advertising and, while Google denies is, advertisers do appear to get a bump in SEO.
+You can get other benefits from advertising and, while Google denies it, advertisers do appear to get a bump in SEO.

 Online customer service